 Visiting Combo Waterhole safely

 Combo Waterhole Conservation Park is part of the Diamantina catchment area.
-To help you plan your visit, go to the Parks of Central West Queensland.
+To help you plan your outback journey, download the Central West Queensland National Parks visitor guide .

 Combo Waterhole Conservation Park is just south of Kynuna and 132km north-west of Winton.
-Turn south off the Landsborough Highway 13km south of Kynuna and follow the short drive to the park.
-You can access the park with a conventional vehicle, however four-wheel drive is recommended.
-Vehicles are not permitted beyond the car park.
+Turn south off the Landsborough Highway 13km south of Kynuna and follow the short 8km drive into the park.
+You can access the park with a conventional vehicle.
+Vehicles are not permitted beyond the car park as this will further damage the stone-pitching.
 Follow the self-guided walking track to Combo Waterhole on foot, discovering the story of Waltzing Matilda.

 Even small amounts of rain can make roads impassable so always be prepared and have at least a week’s worth of extra supplies in case of stranding.
 Check with Queensland Transport or local council offices for current road conditions before your trip.